See the proven effectiveness of PROMACTA for persistent or chronic ITP

 - It’s often managed with treatment

-When you are first diagnosed with ITP (immune thrombocytopenia), your health care team assumes that the ITP is acute ITP, which lasts less than 6 months.
-They may treat you with treatments that get platelets up quickly, such as steroids or intravenous immunoglobulin (IVIg).
+When you are first diagnosed with ITP, your doctor may also refer to it as acute ITP, meaning you have had it less than 3 months and it may resolve with initial treatment.
+They may prescribe a treatment to get platelets up quickly, such as steroids or intravenous immunoglobulin (IVIg).

-If you have chronic ITP, you may have seen your platelets rise with earlier ITP treatments, only to be disappointed when they fell again once treatment was stopped.
+If you live with this condition, you may have seen your platelets rise with earlier ITP treatments, only to be disappointed when they fell again once treatment was stopped.

-PROMACTA® (eltrombopag) is a treatment for people with chronic ITP.
+PROMACTA® (eltrombopag) is a prescription treatment for people with persistent or chronic ITP.
 It may help boost platelets and maintain stable platelet counts after other treatments have not worked well enough or have caused too many side effects.

 Below are other ITP treatments you may come across as you learn about and explore different treatment options.